 Non-competition agreements.
 Our company has entered into an agreement with each of the NEOs that contains a covenant not to compete with our company and that provides for certain post-termination payments to be made to such NEO.
 Each agreement prohibits the NEO, for a period of two years following his termination of employment with our company for any reason, from participating in a business that competes with our company and from soliciting our company's Associates for employment.
 For purposes of the agreements, a "competing business" includes any retail, wholesale, or merchandising business that sells products of the type sold by our company, is located in a country in which our company has a store or in which the NEO knows our company expects to have a store in the near future, and has annual retail sales revenue above certain thresholds.
 Each agreement also provides that, if Walmart terminates the NEO's employment for any reason other than his violation of Walmart policy, our company will generally pay the NEO an amount equal to two times the NEO's base salary, one-fourth of which is paid upon termination of employment and the balance of which is paid in bi-weekly installments over an 18-month period commencing six months after separation.
-In the event of a breach of the restrictive covenants contained in the agreement, the NEO would no longer have a right to receive additional payments, and the company would have a right to receive additional payments, and the company would have a right to receive additional payments, and the company would have a right to receive additional payments, and the company would have a right to receive additional payments, and the company would have a right to receive additional payments, and the company would have a right to receive additional payments, and the company would have a right to receive additional payments and the following table:
+In the event of a breach of the restrictive covenants contained in the agreement, the NEO would no longer have a right to receive additional payments, and the company would have a right to recoup any payments previously made.
+Using each NEO's base salary as of January 31, 2011, the maximum total payments by our company to each continuing NEO under such termination circumstances would be as set forth in the following table:

-Michael T. Duke \$2,472,000
+Michael T. Duke \$ 2,472,000

-William S. Simon \$1,700,000
+William S. Simon \$ 1,700,000

-C. Douglas McMillon \$1,768,000
+C. Douglas McMillon \$ 1,768,000

-Eduardo Castro-Wright \$2,080,000
+Eduardo Castro-Wright \$ 2,080,000

-Charles M. Holley, Jr. \$1,430,000
+Charles M. Holley, Jr. \$ 1,430,000